Blockstream/satellite/doc/antenna-pointing.md

 ![Signal centered on Gqrx](img/gqrx-centered.png?raw=true "Signal centered on Gqrx")

-If you can't see the signal on gqrx, you should try to make adjustments to the antenna pointing, as [described earlier](#find-the-satellite-and-lock-the-signal).
+If you cannot see the signal on gqrx, you should try to make adjustments to the antenna pointing, as [described earlier](#find-the-satellite-and-lock-the-signal).